Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Proofs of the main results

-\textit{Step 2: applying the DIKM-I theory}.
-We now argue as in the proof of \cite[Theorem 2.3.]{D19}.
+We keep using the notation from the proof of Theorem \ref{teo nuevo bb1} above.
+In particular, we consider the existence of an $h$-dimensional right dominant subspace $\tilde \cS$ for $ A$ that satisfies Eq. \eqref{eq agreg1}.
+We now argue as in the proof of \cite[Theorem 2.3.]{D19} and consider the estimate for the Frobenius norm first.
 Indeed, by \cite[Lemma 8]{BDMM14} we have that where $( U_{K}^* A)_i$ denotes a best rank-$i$ approximation of $ U_{K}^* A$.
-By the same result, we also get that $ U_{K}( U_{K}^* A)_i$ is the best rank $i$ approximation of $ A$ from $\cK_{q,t}^*$ in the Frobenius norm, i.e.
+By the same result, we also get that $ U_{K}( U_{K}^* A)_i$ is a best rank-$i$ approximation of $ A$ from $R(U_K)$ in the Frobenius norm i.e.,